fresh8/rollerderby/README.md

 NOTE: for each form of authentication Roller Derby's actions are restricted to the roles IAM configuration.

 ### 1. Using User Credentials

-To use user credentials carry out the following steps;
+To use user credentials carry out the following steps:

  1. Download and install [Google Cloud SDK](https://cloud.google.com/sdk/).
  2. Login to each environment with `google auth login --project $PROJECT_ID`.

 ### 2. Using Account Keys

-To use account keys carry out the following steps;
+To use account keys carry out the following steps:

  1. Create and download the account key under the IAM service accounts panel.
  2. Move the key to a secure path setting permissions as appropriate.
  3. Export an environment variable pointing to your JSON key (e.g. `export GOOGLE_APPLICATION_CREDENTIALS="gcp.json"`).

 ## Help

+Command line help output:

 ```
 Usage of rollerderby: